Warburton River Walk

 The Yarra Valley region has much to recommend it beyond its much-lauded wineries.
 This short loop walk in the pretty town of Warburton is one of them.
 We discovered this trail and others on a recent trip south.

-This is a popular walk with locals and families and the abundance of wildlife attracts birdwatchers and fisherman too.
-In the warmer months. the river is a popular swimming hole.
+This is a popular walk with locals and families and is also a favourite of birdwatchers and people who come to fish in the river.
+In the warmer months, it’s a local swimming hole.

 Getting there